 It is the smart thing to do for your health.
 Just because an injury seems minor at first does not necessarily mean that it is minor.
 Sometimes, major injuries take weeks or even months to present noticeable symptoms.
 The longer you wait to seek medical help, the more you could be risking your health, and the more damage could potentially be taking place inside your body without your knowledge.

-Moreover, the sooner you seek medical attention after a car accident, the easier to connect any injuries the exam reveals to the crash.
-By waiting too long to see a doctor, you leave yourself open to the at-fault driver, and his or her attorney, raising the possibility that something else happened after the crash to cause your injury.
+The sooner you seek medical attention after a car accident, the easier it could be to connect any injuries the exam reveals to the crash.
+By waiting too long to see a doctor, you leave yourself open to the at-fault driver, and their attorney, raising the possibility that something else happened after the crash to cause your injury.

 Even if your crash happened weeks ago, or even months, and you are just now experiencing back pain, it is not too late to pursue damages.
 Accordingly, you should see your doctor as soon as possible.

 After You See Your Doctor, Consult With A Car Accident Attorney

 A personal injury lawyer can help you put together your claim and negotiate a fair settlement with the insurance company.
 Even if your back pain did not present itself right away following the accident, an attorney could help you establish a causal connection with the wreck.